Regret-Optimal Filtering for Prediction and Estimation: Numerical examples

-It is also illuminating to examine our new regret criterion in Fig. \ref{fig:09regretall}.
-We plot the regret of the causal estimators with respect to the non-causal estimator.
-It can be seen that at low frequencies, the $H_\infty$ estimator has the lowest regret, while at mid-frequencies it is the $H_2$ estimator.
-However, their peak is almost twice that of the regret-optimal estimator that maintains almost a constant regret across all frequencies.
+It is also illuminating to examine the regret criterion.
+In Fig. \ref{fig:09regretall}, the regret of the causal estimators is plotted.
+It can be seen that at low frequencies, the $\mathcal H_\infty$ estimator attains the lowest regret, while at mid-frequencies it is the $\mathcal H_2$ estimator.
+However, their peak is almost twice than that of the regret-optimal estimator which maintains a balanced, almost constant regret across all frequencies.